K4liber/subinterpreters/README.md

 `cd DotNetTPL`
 `dotnet run Program.cs`

 My experience in `C#` is so small that a Junior C# developer could point it doesn't really exist.
 That's why I'd like to tip my hat to ChatGPT as a thank you for helping me create this example.
 The example is the same performance test as we did with `Python` and `JS`.
-I use `BlockingCollection` as a communication mechanism between the main thread and workers.
+I use `BlockingCollection` as a communication mechanism between the main thread and workers threads.
 The implementation seems to much Javaish for me, as so the whole `C#` is.
 I guess I do not really like it since I do not deeply understand it.

 # Footnotes

 <a name="f1"></a>*1.
 Still we need to wait for python extension modules to be compatible with `Per-interpreter GIL` approach.
 For example, I was not able to import `numpy` in the code running with a subinterpreter.
 Maybe there is an easy workaround for that, but I didn't spend a lot of time to make it work.*
 <a name="f2"></a>*2.
-Sometimes, on my machine with Ubuntu, CPUs are not fully utilize while using `per-interpreter GIL`.
+Sometimes, on my machine with Ubuntu, CPUs are not fully utilize while using `Per-interpreter GIL`.
 I can only guess that the reason is not good enough context switching, but I didnt make a deeper examination.
 The same situation we encounter with `Web Workers` and since those two approaches
 share the same thread scheduler on my machine, I am leaning towards blaming a `thread scheduler` for the situation.*

 # Bilbiography